lexytxt/messagesfrom061/messages/eyes-wide-shut.md

 and her eyebrows raised up.

 It started at the
-casino entrance,
+dazzling casino entrance,
 where she was shit out of luck.

 It started on the
-blackjack table,
+dirty blackjack table,
 where she spent her last buck.

-It started in the dingy
+It started in the
-parking lot,
+dingy parking lot,
 where she dozed off in his truck.

 But it didn’t start
 at that doctor’s office
-when her back hit the coldest vinyl couch.
+when her back hit the cold vinyl couch.